henryace/TicketSystemDesign/TicketSystemDesign/README.md

 Task 2 - Please implement the A. Phase I Requirement by .NET Core MVC/Java Spring MVC/PHP Laravel 8/ Python Django.
 For front-end, you can use any framework you like, but we prefer Vue XDD.

-ASP.NET5 MVC + Entity Framework/Dapper
+ASP.NET5 MVC + Entity Framework
-postgresql(Amazon RDS)
+postgresql

+Action:
+User Login
+Ticket CRUD
+Role management

 Task 3 - Think of yourself as an architect.
 How will you design this system, please write down the design document at least to include data model, class diagram and UI mock up.

 Class Diagram
 https://github.com/henryace/TicketSystemDesign/blob/main/plantUML/Class-diagram-Ticket.png

-Architeture
+AP Architeture
 Microservice: Docker
 Cloud Service: AWS Route53,ALB,EC2,ECS,RDS,S3

-Log System: ELK
+Log System
-CI/CD: Jenkins/Gitlab
+ELK/Graylog

+CI/CD System
+Jenkins/Gitlab/Ansible/Terraform

 Task 4 - If we are going to open the system for 3rd party to use, can you please design the Web API(Json format) and api document?